Latent Factor Analysis in Short Panels: Latent factor model and likelihood ratio test

 This paper focuses mainly on testing hypotheses on the number of latent factors $k$ when $T$ is fixed and $n\rightarrow\infty$.
 The fixed $T$ perspective makes FA especially well-suited for applications with short panels.
-Indeed, we work conditionally on the realizations of the latent factors $F$ and treat their values as parameters to estimate.
+Indeed, we work conditionally on the $T$ realizations of the latent factors $F$ and treat their values as $T \times k$ parameters to estimate.
 In comparison with the standard small $n$ and large $T$ framework in traditional asset pricing (e.g.\ Shanken (1992) with observable factors), here factors and loadings are interchanged in the sense that the $\beta_i$ and $F$ play the roles of the ``factors" and the ``factor loadings" in FA.
-We depart from classical FA since the $\beta_i$ are not considered as random effects with a Gaussian distribution but rather as fixed effects, namely incidental parameters.\footnote{Chamberlain (1992) studies semiparametrically efficient estimation in panel models with fixed effects and short $T$ using moment restrictions from instrumental variables.
-Our approach does not rely on availability of valid instruments. } Moreover, in Assumption \ref{Ass1}, we neither assume Gaussianity nor we impose sphericity of the covariance matrix of the error terms.
-Besides we accommodate weak cross-sectional dependence and ARCH effects in idiosyncratic errors (see Section 3).
-Hence, the FA estimators defined below correspond to maximizers of a Gaussian pseudo likelihood.
-By-products of our analysis are the feasible asymptotic distributions of FA estimators of $F$ and $V_{\varepsilon}$ in more general settings than in the available literature (e.g.\ Anderson and Amemiya (1988)), which we present in Appendix E.
+We depart from classical FA since the $\beta_i$ are not considered as random effects with a Gaussian distribution but rather as fixed effects, namely non-random incidental parameters.
+Moreover, in Assumption \ref{Ass1}, we neither assume Gaussianity nor do we impose sphericity of the covariance matrix of the error terms.
+In addition, we accommodate weak cross-sectional dependence and general forms of heteroskedasticity (individual and common across assets) in idiosyncratic errors (see Section 3).
+Hence, the FA estimators $\hat{F}$ and $\hat{V}_{\varepsilon}$ defined below correspond to maximizers of a Gaussian pseudo likelihood.
+By-products of our analysis are the feasible asymptotic distributions of FA estimators of $F$ and $V_{\varepsilon}$ in more general settings than in the available literature (e.g.\ Anderson and Amemiya (1988)), which we present in Appendix B. Chamberlain (1992) studies semiparametrically efficient estimation in panel models with fixed effects and short $T$ using moment restrictions from instrumental variables.
+Our approach does not rely on availability of valid instruments.
+Another approach to deal with fixed $T$ is to increase the sampling frequency.
+Andersen et~al.~(2025) develop a test for determining the number of jump factors under fixed $T$, large $n$, and increasing sampling frequency asymptotics.
+In their framework, the idiosyncratic noise vanishes asymptotically and therefore does not need to be estimated.